tucats/gopackages/functions/README.md

 These are miscellaneous funcctions to support writing programs in Ego.

-### sort(array)
+### sort(v...)
-This sorts an array into ascending order.
+This sorts list of values into ascending order.
+The elements can be scalar values or an array; they are all concatenated into a single array for the purposes of sorting the data.
 The type of the first element in the array determines the type used to sort all the data; the second and following array elements are cast to the same type as the first element for the purposes of sorting the data.

 It is an error to call this function with an array that contains elements that are arrays or structures.
-It is also an error to call this function with a data type other than an array.

 ### util.uuid()
 This generates a UUID (universal unique identifier) and returns it formatted